-D.12 To consult with the Chief Finance Officer before changing any existing system or introducing new systems.
+D.12 To consult with the Corporate Director of Finance and Resources before changing any existing system or introducing new systems.

 D.13 To establish a scheme of delegation identifying officers authorised to act upon the Director's behalf in respect of payments, income collection and placing orders, including variations, and showing the limits of their authority.